drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 which determines cluster membership.
 A positive $$\alpha_{i,j}$$ means the player is more likely to be LD.

 The log odds require estimating the rate parameters, which in itself calls for existing labels.
 A typical solution tumbles between the two calculations, with each update hopefully bringing us closer to convergence.
-So far we've only utilized event data.
-A satisfying solution will pair both event and shift sources, addressed in step 2.
+Yet we've only utilized event data.
+A satisfying solution will pair both event and shift sources, and we address that in step 2.

 ---
 ### Estimating the rate parameters

-It can be helpful to visualize the $$\theta_{p,k}$$'s as a set of grids for each action, seen previously with the contour plots.
+It can be helpful to visualize the $$\theta_{p,k}$$'s on a set of grids for each action, seen previously with the contour plots.

 {:style="counter-reset:step-counter 0"}
 1. For each position and action store the total counts in matrix $$M_p$$, whose rows and columns coincide with the (x,y) coordinates.